Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_extracting_insights_with_docai/tasty_bytes_extracting_insights_with_doc_ai.md

 ### Overview
 In the last section, we walked through training our Inspection Report Extraction model in Snowflake.
 We will now use that model to extract our values from the full set of documents we uploaded to our stage earlier.

-For this section, please create a new Snowflake SQL Worksheet by Navigating to Projects -> Worksheets and clicking the **+** button.
-Once created, rename the Worksheet to **DocumentAI Quickstart SQL** before moving on.
+Please create a new Snowflake SQL Worksheet by Navigating to Projects -> Worksheets and clicking the **+** button.

+Once your Worksheet is created, rename the Worksheet to **DocumentAI Quickstart SQL** before moving on.

 ### Step 1 - Setting our Context
 Within our fresh SQL Worksheet, please execute the following three queries below to set our Role, Warehouse, Database and Schema context.
 Each of these will result in a `Statement executed successfully message.`